kendallb/PrintHtml/README.md

 -test         - Don't print, just show what would have printed.
 -p printer    - Printer to print to.
 Use 'Default' for default printer.
+-json         - Optional Stdout array of success and error without MsgBox.
 -a page       - Paper type [A4|A5|US letter].
 -l left       - Optional left margin for page (default value - 0.5).
 -t top        - Optional top margin for page (default value - 0.5).